oliviermbida/rtos_beyond_preemption/README.md

 If your computational task are light, you will expect the `Response` to be instantaneous to the user.
 The `Invocation/Response` model is the ideal way to view `Real-Time` from the user perspective.
+This model also enables reasoning about other concepts such as `Active object design pattern`.

+	The active object design pattern decouples method execution from method invocation for objects that each reside in their own thread of control.
+	The goal is to introduce concurrency, by using asynchronous method invocation and a scheduler for handling requests.

 To fully understand `Real-Time` you must understand `Linearizability` commonly refer to as `atomicity`.
 And how this is implemented with either atomic operations (non-blocking) or using locks(blocking).